mdda/deep-learning-workshop/README.md

 This repo will include the source to build a VM to be used for the Workshop participants.

-The VM itself will include (may change) :
+The VM itself includes :

 * Jupyter (iPython's successor)
   * Running as a server available to the host machine's browser